iulianraduat/fix-relative-imports-to-baseurl/README.md

 Automatically find and fix all imports in a typescript file to be relative to baseUrl defined in tsconfig.json.

+## Sponsorship

+By purchasing [Coding Guidelines for React with TypeScript](https://www.amazon.com/dp/B0DD3DNDY1) from any Amazon website, you will get a set of guidelines for writing a clean, maintainable, and efficient code.
+Also you will sponsor me, showing your appreciation for my effort in creating and mentaining this extension.

 ## Features

 - Automatically find all imports in a .ts or .tsx file